swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 We would like to establish a standard for package documentation and provide tools for automatically presenting that documentation.

-Package maintainers should be encouraged to adequately document their packages, and to provide their documentation in a standard manner.
+Package maintainers would be encouraged to adequately document their packages, and to provide their documentation in a standardized manner.
 A package index could, as part of the submission process, generate documentation to be served statically alongside the package.